James M. McPherson: Career

+Honors

 McPherson was elected to the American Philosophical Society in 1991.
 In 1995, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member David McCullough.

 McPherson was named the 2000 Jefferson Lecturer in the humanities by the National Endowment for the Humanities.
 In making the announcement of McPherson's selection, NEH Chairman William R. Ferris said:

 James M. McPherson has helped millions of Americans better understand the meaning and legacy of the American Civil War.
 By establishing the highest standards for scholarship and public education about the Civil War and by providing leadership in the movement to protect the nation's battlefields, he has made an exceptional contribution to historical awareness in America.

 In 2002, McPherson received The Lincoln Forum's Richard Nelson Current Award of Achievement.

 In 2007, he was awarded the $100,000 Pritzker Military Library Literature Award for lifetime achievement in military history and was the first recipient of the prize.
 In 2007, he was awarded the Samuel Eliot Morison Prize for lifetime achievement in military history given by the Society for Military History.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2009.

 In 2009, he was the co-winner of the Lincoln Prize for Tried by War: Abraham Lincoln as Commander in Chief.